 The move to secondary school can be especially difficult – going from being the oldest to the youngest, from one teacher to many and from small amounts of work to large amounts of work!
-However for those with Autism it can mean many additional challenges including:
+However for autistic people it can mean many additional challenges including:

 New Environment: Moving to a much larger school building, with more people and a busier environment.
 It might also mean moving around the building more.

-New Teachers: New teachers are always a challenge for people with Autism but having to get to know maybe 9 teachers suddenly, and for them to come to understand the student with Autism, can seem daunting.
+New Teachers: New teachers are always a challenge for autistic people but having to get to know maybe 9 teachers suddenly (and for each of them to understand the autistic student), can seem daunting.